Find Grad Schools

 $64,552 Median Salary

-There are 196 schools in the United States where you can get your doctor's degree in mathematics and statistics.
+There are 196 colleges and univerities across the nation that offer a doctor's degree in mathematics & statistics.
 Among those who recently graduated from the schools offering this degree, the majority were men, and 12% were students from an underrepresented racial-ethnic group.
-Also, 54.4% of mathematics and statistics graduates were international students.
+Also, 54.5% of mathematics & statistics graduates were international students.

 Education Levels of Mathematics & Statistics Majors

-During the 2020-2021 academic year, 1,961 students earned their doctor's degree in mathematics and statistics.
+During the most recent year for which data is available, 2,222 people earned their doctor's degree in mathematics & statistics.
 This makes it the 13th most popular doctor's degree program in the country.

-The following table shows the number of diplomas awarded in mathematics and statistics at each degree level.
+The following table shows the number of diplomas awarded in mathematics & statistics at each degree level.

 Education Level Number of Grads